-The definition of a payer or payor is an organization, entity, or person, that sets service rates, collects payments, process claims, and pays provider claims in healthcare.
+The definition of a payer (or payor) is an organization, entity, or person, that negotiates or sets rates for healthcare services supplied by providers, collects premiums and other payments from individuals and plan sponsors, processes claims, and pays providers using premiums.

 Payor is used interchangeably with “payer”.
-This is the person making the payment, satisfying the claim, and/or settling any financial obligation.
+This is the entity that makes the payment, satisfying the claim, and/or settling any financial obligation.

 A single payer in healthcare is one who collects funds and pays for healthcare on behalf on an entire population.
-Increased flexibility for state healthcare reform can provide opportunities for state-based single-payer systems to be considered.
+In the United States, many leaders have proposed moving to a single payer system on the state or federal level, but it has never been enacted.

 A healthcare payer matrix is a team of dedicated healthcare professionals who partner with your employer to reduce the cost of your high dollar prescription drugs.
 Payers in healthcare work directly with you to obtain alternative funding though the manufacturer, foundations, and grants.